 Architecture Social Club is a design collective working at the intersection of digital, art, architecture, and engineering that was set up by Satyajit Das.
 Trained as an architect at the Royal College of Art and the University of Cambridge, Satyajit spent four years and a half working on high-level corporate projects for Norman Foster’s architecture firm.
-After this time he realised that he wanted to find a more collaborative structure studio ‘where multidisciplinary creatives – architects, coders, stage designers, engineers, musicians and so on – could work together to create imaginative spatial interventions.’
-For them, each project is ‘a new learning experience.’
-They tell us over the Email that when a project or idea comes up they always start with research to develop the concept ‘without thinking too much about the execution techniques.’
+After this time, he realised that he wanted to find a more collaborative structure studio ‘where multidisciplinary creatives – architects, coders, stage designers, engineers, musicians and so on – could work together to create imaginative spatial interventions.’
+For them, each project is a new learning experience.
+They tell us over Email that when a project or idea comes up they always start with research to develop the concept without thinking too much about the execution techniques.’
 Thinking out of the box lead them to ‘an adventurous and unpredictable path of development with unexpected outcomes, often using technologies and skills in unusual ways.

-With projects like Ensemble (in collaboration with Microsoft and Centrica), Synaesthesia (in collaboration with Harvey Nichols and in which they developed an installation inspired by fragrances), one of their latest projects is Aether 2.0, a collaborative project with musician Max Cooper.
+With projects like Ensemble (in collaboration with Microsoft and Centrica), and Synaesthesia (in collaboration with Harvey Nichols, in which they developed an installation inspired by fragrances), one of their latest projects is Aether 2.0, a collaborative project with musician Max Cooper.

-Aether 2.0 is a constantly evolving beast, they are now rebuilding the content and tweaking the techniques to facilitate the piece’s development for MUTEK Mx Festival in Mexico City later in November.
-And building an “evolving beast” like Aether 2.0 has its own [design-wise and technical] challenges ‘there were some parameters we needed to work with – ie. it needed to be tourable, how could we transport this much fibre without it tangling.’
-Finding ways it could be installed very quickly was another challenge (heir record to date is 3 hours) and also they had to work out how to manipulate the lasers in a way that really worked for the project.
+Aether 2.0 is a constantly evolving beast.
+They are now rebuilding the content and tweaking the techniques to facilitate the piece’s development for MUTEK Mx Festival in Mexico City later in November.
+And building an “evolving beast” like Aether 2.0 has its own [design-wise and technical] challenges there were some parameters we needed to work with – ie. it needed to be tourable, how could we transport this much fibre without it tangling.
+Finding ways it could be installed very quickly was another challenge (their record to date is 3 hours), and also they had to work out how to manipulate the lasers in a way that really worked for the project.